Assisted Living: Expectations vs Reality

 - Transportation services

-- Assistance with cooking, eating, walking, bathing, dressing, going to the toilet, and going to bed.
+- Help with cooking, eating, walking, bathing, dressing, toileting, and getting ready for bed

-- Opportunities for social engagement through recreational activities, planned events, and volunteer work.
+- Social activities, planned events, and volunteer opportunities

 - Exercise and wellness programs